Neverware: Products

+PCReady

-Neverware's first product, PCReady, was a multiseat desktop virtualization platform, seeking to convert older computers to Windows 7-based thin clients using its remotely-managed "Juicebox" server appliance.
+Neverware's first product, PCReady, was a multiseat desktop virtualization platform, seeking to convert older computers to Windows 7–based thin clients using its remotely-managed "Juicebox" server appliance.
 The platform was sold as a subscription service per-client.

+CloudReady

 Neverware's second product, CloudReady, was a distribution of ChromiumOS targeting users and organizations wanting to install the software on existing computers.
 The commercial version of the product could be managed using Google's existing enterprise tools, allowing surplus hardware to be used in tandem with ChromeOS devices.

 Financing

 Neverware was backed by a variety of technology and venture capital firms.
 Investors included Google, Khosla Ventures, Upfront Ventures, Thrive Capital, General Catalyst Partners, Collaborative Fund, OurCrowd, and Mark Suster.

 Recognition

 Neverware had received media attention for its investment from Google, young founder, noteworthy cause, and projected viability.
 It had also attracted interest for its potential for reducing Ewaste by extending the lifespan of aging hardware.
 Neverware had appeared in the Wall Street Journal, the Boston Globe, the Guardian, Forbes.com, The New York Times, TechCrunch, The Verge, Engadget, and The MIT Technology Review.
 Neverware had also been repeatedly recognized as being a great place to work by organizations such as Crain's New York, Built in NYC, Business Intelligence Group, and Great Place to Work.